thcp/toolset_updater/README.md

-# toolset_updater
+# Toolset updater

-Auto update checker  for dev/cloud ops tools
+Auto updater for some of my daily tools.

+Available for:

+- [x] Terraform
+- [x] Packer